MIC and zone distributions and ECOFFs

 2. Correlation between MIC values and inhibition zone diameters

-The distributions are based on collated data from a total of more than 30 000 distributions containing more than several million MIC values and zone diameters.
-The distributions include data from national and international studies such as resistance surveillance programs and and MIC distributions from published articles, the pharmaceutical industry drug development programmes, veterinary programmes and from individual laboratories.
+The distributions are based on collated data from a total of more than 40 000 distributions containing more than several million MIC values and zone diameters.
+The distributions include data from national and international studies such as resistance surveillance programs and distributions from published articles, the pharmaceutical industry drug development programmes, veterinary programmes and from individual laboratories.
 Histograms display wild type and non-wild type organisms, together with EUCAST epidemiological cut-off values (ECOFFs) and tentative ECOFFs (TECOFF).

 Access to MIC and zone diameter distribution data.